Welcome!

 We have many interests and side projects and at first sight this may seen a disparate array of organisms and subject matters; however the overriding theme is molecular systematics using traditional microbiological and modern molecular genetic methods.

-1. Human Gut Microbiome
+1. Human and animal Gut Microbiome

 2. Microbial Taxonomy